briggsd/symfony-docker-xdebug/README.md

 Once the containers have finished setting up, you should be able to access the site by going to ```http://localhost:8010``` in your browser.

+At this point you should be able to place a breakpoint within a script to begin the debugging process.
+For instance, navigate to `public/index.php` and place a breakpoint on line 19 and then reload the browser page.
+PhpStorm should now pause the script at your breakpoint.

+## PhpStorm Setup & Configuration

+Defaults should mostly work here although it can be helpful to double check them.
+Options like Force break at first line can also be enabled/disabled to your liking.

+### Listening for debug connections

+You can start/stop listening for debug connections by going to `Run > Start/Stop Listening for debug connections`.
+This action should also be available via the toolbar with the same telephone icon.
+If the icon has a red circle, it indicates you are currently NOT listening for debug connections

+### Settings > Language & Frameworks > PHP > Debug

+#### Xdebug

+* Debug port: 9000
+* Check - Can accept external connections
+* Check - Force break at first line when no path mapping is specified
+* Check - Force break at first line when a script is outside of project